wolfgangihloff/tahecho/Readme.md

 ## Features

-You can ask the bot things as:
+You can ask the bot things like:
-* "Show me my Jira issues"
-* "What tasks are assigned to me?"
+* **"What tickets are assigned to me?"** - Lists your assigned Jira tickets
-* "List my Jira tasks"
+* **"Please create a new ticket in project PGA with the content: Implement user authentication feature"** - Creates new tickets
+* **"Show me all tickets in the PGA project"** - Lists all tickets in a project
+* **"Get details for ticket PGA-123"** - Gets detailed information about specific tickets
 * "Create a summary of the task Project X finished this week."
 * "Create an email of Project X for the stakeholders."